Dyes For Dyeing Cotton, Rayon, Hemp, Linen, Bamboo, Tencel, etc.

 Use these dyes for dyeing cellulose (of plant origin) fibers like cotton, rayon, hemp, linen, Tencel, bamboo, reed etc. The Dharma Fiber Reactive Dyes give bright jewel toned colors that don't fade, even after repeated washings!
 No simmering or hot water necessary for that one.
 It is easy to use, and economical too.
 Superior in every way to grocery store dye!!!
 The other dyes on this page have more specific uses, and some do require hot water.
-Dharma Fiber Reactive Dye is the dye of choice for tie-dyeing or garment dyeing of cotton, rayon, hemp, etc.
+Some are super easy to use, but not very permanent.
+Dharma Fiber Reactive Dye is the dye of choice for tie-dyeing, batik or garment dyeing of cotton, rayon, hemp, etc. because of its permanence, and the fact that once properly fixed and washed, it won't rub off on you or your other laundry.

 Pro's: Best dye for cotton, rayons, linens, hemp and other plant based fibers.
 Best dye for Tie-Dye and Batik.
 Vibrant wash fast permanent colors.
 Easy to use.
 Does not need hot water.
 Economical!
 Con's: With silks and wools, colors are still vibrant, but shift.
 Need to use with the proper chemicals.
 Do not work on synthetics.